Create an account

 Enter your email address

 Lesvos is one of the most beautiful Greek islands, located in the Northern Aegean Sea just off the coast of Turkey.
 Those who visit Lesvos are met with an abundance of options for how to spend their holiday in Greece, from visiting gorgeous villages scattered across mountains to enjoying soothing harbours along the coast filled with local cuisine and friendly faces.
-Many even enjoy bird watching around the island of Lesvos due to it being situated on the migratory route.
+Many even enjoy birdwatching around the island of Lesvos due to it being situated on the migratory route.
 There are so many beautiful places and hidden gems on Lesvos that narrowing it down to five for this blog was nearly impossible, but here’s our list!

 The stunning sights throughout Lesvos will leave you breathless and captivate your heart long after you have left the island.
 The Real Lesvos team still find new things to see and do after visiting the island for over 20 years.